 Hospitality brands excel at creating memorable experiences that foster loyalty and repeat visits.
 While some trends, like virtual reality, have fizzled out, innovations like mobile technology have revolutionized the industry.

-This sets the stage for discussing emerging trends driven by technology, evolving consumer preferences, and sustainability—a formula for enhancing guest experiences and ensuring long-term success.
+This sets the stage for discussing emerging trends driven by technology, evolving consumer preferences, and sustainability, a formula for enhancing guest experiences and ensuring long-term success through the use of essential business tools.

 Why do we care about hospitality trends?

 Most hospitality trends that make a difference to operators are more subtle and harder to spot.
-I've learned to largely ignore big, buzzy trends as they almost always never change anyone's behavior, (or make anyone more money.)
+I’ve learned to largely ignore big, buzzy trends as they rarely change anyone’s behavior (or make anyone more money).

-But trends, particularly technology trends, are important for hospitality operators to keep track of because as trends change, companies need to evolve to remain competitive and attractive to potential guests.
+But trends, particularly technology trends, are important for hospitality operators to keep track of because, as trends change, companies need to evolve to remain competitive and attractive to potential guests.
+This evolution is crucial for enhancing business operations, as it can streamline marketing strategies, improve customer engagement, and increase operational efficiency.

 Many times I’ve heard stories of brands or operators investing six figures into some new technology only to realize a year later it was a complete waste of money - don’t let that be you!